getsentry/gocd-jsonnet-config-plugin/README.md

 The default pattern is `**/*.jsonnet,**/jsonnetfile.json`, which will recursively search the entire repository for all files ending with `.jsonnet` and files named `jsonnetfile.json`.
 While `jsonnetfile.json` is not a valid jsonnet file, it is used to specify dependencies for the jsonnet files.
 See [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) for more information.
 If there are no external dependencies, you can omit the `jsonnetfile.json` file.

+Additionally, you can use a pattern that matches YAML files, such as `**/*.yaml,**/*.yml`.
+This is useful if you want to use the same repository for both YAML and Jsonnet files.
+The plugin will automatically handle the parsing of both YAML and Jsonnet files.

 You can set a custom file pattern per configuration repository using the GoCD configuration UI:
 ![jsonnet pattern config](jsonnet_file_pattern.png)